OverQ: Opportunistic Outlier Quantization for Neural Network Accelerators: Introduction

 For even lower precision, specialized hardware can be used.
-Park \etal~\cite{park2018value,park2018outlier} proposed an outlier-aware DNN accelerator (OLAccel) which uses a conventional processing engine (PE) for central activations and a second sparse PE for outliers.
-OLAccel achieves $<1\%$ accuracy loss on AlexNet using 4 bits for most values and 16 bits for a small percentage of outliers.
-Though effective, OLAccel's major drawback is using an entirely separate outlier engine --- this requires additional multiply-accumulate (MAC) units and incurs hardware overheads due to sparsity.
+Park \etal~\cite{park2018value,park2018outlier} proposed an outlier-aware DNN accelerator (OLAccel) that uses a conventional processing engine (PE) for central activations and a second sparse PE for outliers (shown in Figure~\ref{fig:olaccel}).
+OLAccel achieves less than $1\%$ accuracy loss on AlexNet using 4 bits for most values and 16 bits for a small percentage of outliers.
+Though effective, OLAccel's major drawback is using an entirely separate outlier engine, which requires additional multiply-accumulate (MAC) units and incurs hardware overhead due to sparsity.

-In this paper, we present overwrite quantization (OverQ), a data-free quantization technique which uses \IT{lightweight} architectural extensions to address outliers.
-OverQ's primary goal is to reduce the area overhead of OLAccel while still achieving significant accuracy gains over a na\"\i ve baseline.
-To achieve this, OverQ \IT{opportunistically} re-allocates bits from unimportant values to represent adjacent outliers.
-OverQ does not handle every outlier like OLAccel.
-However, an exploratory study on ImageNet ResNet-18 shows that OverQ address $80-95\%$ of outliers and achieves $1.0-2.5\%$ Top-1 accuracy improvement.
-An FPGA prototype built using high-level synthesis shows that OverQ requires no additional MAC units, and that its logic overhead is negligible compared to the MAC array size.
-Although the scope of the evaluation is currently limited, it demonstrates the potential of overwrite quantization in larger networks.
+In this paper, we present overwrite quantization (OverQ), a post-training quantization technique that uses \IT{lightweight} architectural extensions to address outliers (shown in Figure~\ref{fig:basic}).
+To achieve this, OverQ \IT{opportunistically} increases the range of outliers by allowing them to overwrite adjacent zeros.
+Additionally, non-outliers can use these adjacent zero values for increased precision.
+We further increase the number of outliers handled by introducing cascading, which allows values to sequentially overwrite one another.
+We demonstrate the value of this technique by mapping it to a weight-stationary systolic array and showing it significantly improves the accuracy on the majority of models, up to an increase of 5\% at low activation bitwidths.
+An ASIC prototype built using high-level synthesis shows that OverQ has a light hardware footprint, making it suitable for being included on other DNN accelerator designs.